skirill430/Intro-to-Software/docs/Sprint3.md

 - Rearranged routing such that the search page is default when app is opened
 - Implemented Page Not Found page that the user is taken to whenever an unused url is typed in
 - Added button on search page to take user to Login/Signup page
+- Implemented new json format for combined store data
+- Update table to use Angular Material

 ### Backend
 - Filtered out the data from the store APIs into a standardized JSON format and combined them into a single route: /bothstores.